ktheticdev/revanced-extended-materialyou/README.md

 #### ⚠️ Do not download modules from 3rd party sources like random websites you found on Google.
-There are many that uses my modules and impersonates ReVanced.
+There are many that uses le original author's modules and impersonates ReVanced.
+This thingy is shady too, btw, so use it on your own behalf.
+I'm not responsible if your device is bricked or your account data stolen/MIUI suddenly changing to LineageOS/etc.

 # ReVanced eXtended
 [![Build Modules](https://github.com/NoName-exe/revanced-extended/actions/workflows/build.yml/badge.svg)](https://github.com/NoName-exe/revanced-extended/actions/workflows/build.yml)